 What Should I Look For?

-When choosing shoes to wear while pregnant, you’ll need to keep the following things in mind.
+When choosing shoes to wear while pregnant, try to keep the following things in mind.

-- Slip-on: Slip-on shoes are a woman’s best friend when she’s pregnant.
-Not only do they allow swollen feet to get in and out of them, but you don’t have to figure out how to bend over and tie them.
+- Slip-on: Slip-on shoes are a pregnant woman’s best friend.
+Not only do they allow swollen feet to get in and out easily, but you don’t have to figure out how to bend over and tie them.

-- Rubber sole: Rubber is a fantastic shock absorber and can help alleviate some of the joint discomfort associated with pregnancy.
+- Rubber soles: Rubber is a fantastic shock absorber and can help alleviate some of the joint discomfort associated with pregnancy.
 They also provide great grip which can help you avoid slips and falls.

 - Low heel: A low heel offers more stability than a high heel, and more support and protection than ballet flats.

 - Arch support: To prevent foot pain, choose a pair of shoes with good support in the arch, which is in the center of the bottom of your foot.

-Here are the reviews of our 10 favorite shoes for pregnant women in 2018:
+Here are our 10 practical (and cute!) shoes for pregnant women for 2018:

-These sneakers are super fashionable and you don’t even have to lace them up.
-They are designed as slip-ons and even have air-cooled memory foam in them to help you stay comfortable.
+These sneakers are super fashionable, and you don’t even have to lace them up.
+They’re designed as slip-ons and even have air-cooled memory foam inside to help you stay comfortable.